 Some older homes may be included as part of a designated historic district in a city or municipality.
 A home in a historic district carries with it even more requirements and restrictions about how it can be repaired or rebuilt in the event of damage or loss.
 While new construction materials may be used in the reconstruction or repair, the materials may have to conform to certain historical standards and appearances.
 Often it is required that new construction must use materials that comply with the stated regulations for the historic district.

-Also of Interest - Boston North Shore Homeowners Insurance: Could it Happen to You?
+Also of Interest - Boston North Shore Flood Insurance: Could it Happen to You?

 As one can imagine, if specific materials are required for repair or construction, the building cost will likely be higher than that of normal construction.
 This, of course, can create quite a financial obligation for the homeowner.
 As such, it’s vital to be aware of the requirements that come with ownership of an older home – especially one that’s designated as an historic home.
 In addition, simple repairs that aren’t performed in accordance with the required ordinances may be subject to penalties and fines, and will be required to be redone in order to comply with the law.